rob-otter/firepwn-tool/README.md

 After digging in Google's documentation for a while, I managed to realize how Firebase applications work internally and the real possibilities to exploit misconfigured *Firebase Security Rules*.

 This is why I created *firepwn*: a tool for testing authentication **and** authorization by utilizing multiple Google services(Firebase Auth, Firestore and Cloud Functions) using the Client SDK.

+## Features added in this Fork:

+- Start with a config (`src/js/config.json`), so you do not have to type the firebase config everytime (`src/js/config_example.json` is an example on how the config looks like).
+- The possibility to configure the location of the functions.
+- List or download files from cloud storage if the rules let you pass.

 ## Auth Features